Austin ISD postpones start of school until Sept. 8, petitions for no in-person class until November

 Thursday’s school board meeting started at 9 p.m., and the vote took place around 3:15 a.m.
 Friday with hundreds still watching online after more than six hours of discussion and public input.

+He also said that just because the district will petition the TEA for an additional four weeks of virtual learning, that doesn’t mean it will be virtual only.
+He said allowing students back on campus for classes will take a phased-in approach.

+“It isn’t just going to be that everybody is in now,” Dr. Cruz said.
+“We need to practice our safety protocols, and that’s just going to take time.”

-Another big concern for many speaking at the meeting was teacher pay, but outgoing Superintendent Paul Cruz confirmed the district had no plans to cut or delay staff pay.
+Another big concern for many speaking at the meeting was teacher pay, but Cruz confirmed the district had no plans to cut or delay staff pay.
 Teachers, he said, would get paid on time even with the delayed start.